|

 Pants' due to the inclusion of Charles Thomson's ubiquitous picture

-write-up begins, "Brush up your dinner-party conversation by dipping
+begins, "Brush up your dinner-party conversation by dipping into The

-to know what to say at the dinner party, the bon mot is "Stuckism
+know what to say at the dinner party, the bon mot is "Stuckism is the

-is the backlash against the current Brit Art elite".
-You
+backlash against the current Brit Art elite".
+You can follow it

-to be particularly radical, I suggest (and this wasn't in ES):
+be particularly radical, I suggest (and this wasn't in ES): "Well of

 STUCKISTS,